 Looking for an online cap rate calculator to make determining the return on your real estate investment a breeze?
-Read onto learn about cap rates and how to easily calculator yours with our online cap rate calculator app.

-[rethority-cap-calculator]What Is a Cap Rate?
+What Is a Cap Rate?

-Cap rate (or capitalization rate) is a way to measure profitability of an income-producing property.
 This simple formula tells real estate investors how much of their initial investment they can expect to get back each year.

 Click for Video Explaining Cap Rates

 Cap rates vary largely by property type, location, and class.
-However, the old adage of “high risk equals high reward” typically holds true in these calculations.
+However, the old adage “high risk equals high reward” typically holds true in these calculations.

 - Multifamily: 5.26